Mutation Leiden in the factor V gene and in the factor II gene (mut.20210G-A)

 Description

-The most important and common genetic risk factors for thrombosis/embolism
+The most important and most common genetic risk factors for thrombosis/embolism

-are the factor V Leiden mutation (APC resistance) and the factor II mutation 20210G>A in the prothrombin gene.
-Deep vein thrombosis and superficial vein thrombosis, as well as cerebral, pulmonary and coronary thromboembolism, are the most common causes of death in developed Western countries.
-The disease is conditioned by the combined presence of relevant risk factors: intrinsic (genetic) and extrinsic (acquired).
-More than half of all thromboembolic cases are caused by genetic factors.
-This is especially true if the disease occurs before the age of 45 and progresses without any noticeable contribution from external factors.
+are the Factor V Leiden mutation (APC resistance) and the Factor II 20210G>A mutation in the prothrombin gene.
+Deep and superficial vein thrombosis, as well as thromboembolism of the brain, lungs, and coronary vessels, are the most common causes of death in developed Western countries.
+The disease is determined by the combined presence of appropriate risk factors: intrinsic (genetic) and extrinsic (acquired).
+More than half of all thromboembolic cases are caused by genetic factors, especially if the disease occurs before the age of 45 and proceeds without any discernible external factors.

 Indications: